 The Business Professional, Professional Image, and Professional Etiquette Workshops

-- If you have not already enrolled, you can enroll in the workshops here.
+- You can enroll in the workshops here.

 - Once you are enrolled in an online workshop, you will receive an invitation to join the Canvas course for that workshop.
 You must accept the invitation to be enrolled in a workshop.
 All program requirements will be completed in Canvas.
 Additional instructions for completing each workshop are in Canvas.

-- Your invitation to enroll in the Canvas course will be sent during the first week of fall classes if you have already enrolled in the workshops prior to that date.
+- Your invitation to enroll in the Canvas course will be sent during the first week of spring classes if you have already enrolled in the workshops prior to that date.

 Drop, Add, and Completion Deadlines